Math 161 - Notes

 (A5) Every stop other than downtown is visited by at most two routes.

-1. Construct a model of this system with three routes.
-What is the fewest number of stops you
+1. Construct a model of the Bus Routes system with exactly three routes.
+What is the fewest

-can use?
+number of stops you can use?

 2. Your answer to 1 shows that this system is: complete, consistent, inconsistent, independent?

-by the model and which are not?
+are satisfied and which are not?

-Stops: Downtown, Walmart, Albertsons, Main St., CVS, Trader Joe’s, Zoo
+Stops: Downtown, Walmart, Albertsons, Main St., CVS, Trader Joes, Zoo

 Route 1: Downtown, Walmart, Main St., CVS, Zoo, Downtown